 Even though a number of job offers claim that the salary is “negotiable”, a study by the Robert Half human resources consulting firm shows that few job seekers dare to negotiate a starting salary.
 What do recruiters think?

-Only 34% of 400 Canadian workers surveyed say they negotiated a higher salary on their last job offer, the study published in early February reveals.
+Only 34% of 400 Canadian workers surveyed say they negotiated a higher salary on their last job offer, the study published in February 2019 reveals.
 The survey also indicates that workers aged 55 years and up are the least inclined to negotiate their salary.

 Does this result from candidates’ unease or from a lack of openness by recruiters?
 Michel Larouche, human resources management consultant, leans toward the second option.
 “Salary negotiation is much less open than might be thought.
 Most companies have salary structures, which are very closely regulated,” he points out.